 One of these was Wittering, which covered the area between Selsey and Pagham, to Sidlesham Mill.
 Smuggling was also carried on in various parts of the Harbour and on the coast.

-ian-friel-historyThe following document contains rough background notes for a talk recounting the maritime history of Chichester Harbour and nearby areas by Ian Friel, former Principal Curator of Chichester District Museum.
+ian-friel-historyThe following document contains rough background notes for a talk recounting the maritime history of Chichester Harbour and nearby areas by Ian Friel, former Principal Curator of Chichester District Museum, now The Novium.
 The notes were written prior to a History tour on Solar Heritage, the Solar Boat run by Chichester Harbour Conservancy.
 Ian is seen here on the Solar boat commenting about the village of Bosham.

 Click on the notes below and find out how historic sea trade round the Manhood Peninsula fits into the wider context of local maritime activity.